nishantnepal/nishantnepal.github.io/_posts/2025-09-13-building-gen-ai-intro.md

 - **Governance**: Centralized control over what data and tools the AI can access
 - **Scalability**: Each component can scale based on demand

+## Warning
+Comparing Agentic AI (multi or single) with simple RAG is not exactly a no-brainer of Agentic AI winning every time.
+The old saying of "depends on use case" very much applies.
+Building an agentic AI system does add development complexity and in a scenario where remote MCP servers are involved, you do need to factor in latency and other concerns as well.

 ## Coming Up Next

 In the next post, we'll dive deeper into setting up remote MCP servers and clients.